mmistakes/made-mistakes-jekyll/_posts/2013-01-20-miemzzz-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @MiemZzz"
+title: "Drawn in black and white"
 description: "PaperFaces portrait of @MiemZzz drawn with Paper by 53 on an iPad."
 image: paperfaces-miemzzz-twitter-lg
 thumb: paperfaces-miemzzz-twitter-150.jpg